High School Students

 - Quality of essay;

-If you are a high school senior who plans to attend the University of Louisville, the Honors Program application will automatically appear in your UofL application checklist after September 1.
+If you are a high school senior who plans to attend the University of Louisville, and you are eligible to apply, the Honors Program application will appear in your UofL application gateway.
 We encourage eligible students to apply by our Early Action deadline: October 15.
-Students who apply by this date will be notified of an acceptance decision in November.
-Our regular deadline to apply is December 15, 2020.
+Students who apply by this date will be notified of an acceptance decision in November and will have an early opportunity to secure a space in the Honors residence hall (Kurz) in the Honors LLC of their choice.
+Our regular deadline to apply is December 15, 2021.

-Additionally, students who are eligible to apply for UofL’s prestigious scholarship programs (such as the Brown Fellows, Martin Luther King Scholars, Grawemeyer Scholars, and McConnell Scholars) are also invited to apply to the University Honors Program.
+Additionally, students who apply for and are selected as recipients of UofL’s mentored scholarship programs (Brown Fellows, Martin Luther King Scholars, Grawemeyer Scholars, and McConnell Scholars) are also required to participate in the University Honors Program.
+If you are applying for any of these programs, we strongly recommend you submit your Honors Program application by the December 15 deadline.

 Honors Incoming Freshman Profile